priya-kamble/EventManagement/README.md

   - User has to be authorized before accessing his cart.
   - Messaging between OrderAPI & CartAPI.
   - Messaging between OrderAPI & EventAPI.
+  - Integration of Stripe Payment system with the application.
   - Logging
   - 3 additional Docker containers for CartAPI microservice, Redis Database and OrderAPI microservice respectively.
   - Configured the docker containers for WebMVC client to integrate the same with CartAPI and OrderAPI.